BabylonJS/Documentation/content/start/chap2/variation.md

 video-content:
 ---

-# Getting Started - Basic House
+# Introduction - Basic House

 ## A Basic House
 Adding a roof would make our box more house like.
 We need a prism like shape.
 Luckily we can do that using *CreateCylinder*.
 Well the name might imply a cylinder rather than a prism however in using it you need to state how may points around the circumference of the cylinder and for a prism we can use three points.